AdobeDocs/analytics-platform.en/help/data-views/create-dataview2.md

 ## 3. Add a global filter to you data view

 You can add filters that apply to your entire data view.
-This filter will be applied to any report you run in Workspace.
+This filter will be applied to any report that you run in Workspace.

 1. Click the [!UICONTROL Settings] tab in [!UICONTROL Data views].
 1. Drag a filter from the list in the left rail to the [!UICONTROL Add filters] field.